 Ronald McDonald House Charities Eastern Wisconsin History

-A two-level attached parking structure was added; and the State Department of Transportation worked with RMHC, CHW and the city of Wauwatosa to build a pedestrian bridge that connects the Ronald McDonald House® to Children’s Hospital, providing our families with a safe and convenient way to stay close to their children.
+A two-level attached parking structure was added; and the State Department of Transportation worked with RMHC Eastern WI, Children’s and the city of Wauwatosa to build a pedestrian bridge that connects the Ronald McDonald House to Children’s Wisconsin, providing our families with a safe and convenient way to stay close to their children.

 Over the years, we have grown as the needs of our families have changed.
 Each addition and renovation allows us to provide all the comforts of home for the families we serve.